perriv/cygwin-update-checker/README.md

       --cache-dir DIR  directory to store cached files (default: /var/cache/setup) --setup-dir DIR  directory in which setup stores its files (default:
                        /etc/setup)

-TODO:

-* --force-download option to bypass cache.
-Specifying an invalid cache-dir has the same effect.
-* --include-only and --exclude options for package whitelisting/blacklisting.